aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 # Environment Setup

-The procedures in this workshop use multiple Lambda functions, EC2 instances, and other AWS resources created via CloudFormation templates.
-In this module you will copy the important contents from the workshop GitHub repository and upload them into an S3 bucket in the AWS account you are using to perform the workshop.
+This workshop's procedures use multiple Lambda functions, EC2 instances, and other AWS resources created via CloudFormation templates.
+In this module, you will copy the essential contents from the workshop GitHub repository and upload them into an S3 bucket in the AWS account you are using to perform the workshop.

 **Agenda**

 1. Download the workshop assets from GitHub - 5 min
 2. Create S3 bucket and store workshop assets – 5 min
-3. Enable Security Hub and enable GuardDuty - 5 min
+3. Determine if have already enabled Security Hub, Config, and GuardDuty - 5 min
 4. Deploy workshop CloudFormation stack  - 10 min